 18.1.
 Using Weld with WildFly

-WildFly 8 and newer come with pre-configured Weld.
+WildFly comes with pre-configured Weld.
 There is no configuration needed to use Weld (or CDI for that matter).
 You may still want to fine-tune Weld with additional configuration settings.

 18.2.
 GlassFish